 - Hybrids are those bred for specific size, flavor, or other characteristics, and can be the best choices for disease resistance.
 Heirlooms are usually viewed as those that are 50 years or older varieties.
-These can produce less fruit, but they have unusual forms or colors and distinctive flavor qualities that many prefer. - Then, choose between two major plant types: Determinates are bush-type growers, and generally produce larger fruits that ripen all at once.
+These can produce less fruit, but they have unusual forms or colors and distinctive flavor qualities that many prefer.
+These will also 'come true' from seed. - Then, choose between two major plant types: Determinates are bush-type growers, and generally produce larger fruits that ripen all at once.
 These can be good for container culture.
 Indeterminates usually have smaller-sized fruit, but these are produced over a much longer time on larger, vining-type plants.